maranomynet/es-in-css/README.md

   writing to disc, if you want to post-process the files and handle the FS writes manually.
   When turned off the CSS content is returned as part of the promise payload.
+- `redirect?: (outFile: string, inFile: string) => string | undefined` — to
+  dynamically change the final destination of the output files.
+(Values that lead to overwriting the source file are ignored.)
 - `ext?: string | (inFile: string) => string | undefined` — the function
   signature allows dynamically choosing a file-extension for the output files.